mrunmayimahajan12/ClarityAI/README.md

 2. **Extraction** — PDF text is extracted and normalized
 3. **Segmentation** — Document is split into logical sections using heading and numbered-list detection, with a 12K character cap per chunk
 4. **Parallel analysis** — Up to 8 sections are analyzed concurrently via a `ThreadPoolExecutor`.
 For each section:
-   - A rule engine runs deterministic pattern matching (specific risk keywords, missing terms, one-sided language)
+   - A deterministic rule engine runs pattern matching first — flagging specific risk keywords, missing material terms, discretionary language, and one-sided clauses — and assigns a baseline risk tier
+   - The rule findings are injected into the LLM prompt so the model must acknowledge and build on them, not contradict them
+   - GPT-4o-mini applies a **document-type rubric** specific to the selected document kind (employment, NDA, lease, etc.), guiding it to focus on the clause patterns that matter most for that contract type
+   - Before assigning a risk level, the model produces a **Chain-of-Thought reasoning trace** — working through what each party is committed to, whether material terms are missing, and how the clause interacts with others.
+The risk label can only be assigned after this reasoning is written, preventing the model from jumping to conclusions
-   - GPT-4o-mini generates a Chain-of-Thought reasoning trace, then produces the summary, risk level, evidence quote, and recommended action — constrained by a strict JSON schema so it cannot hallucinate fields
+   - All output is constrained by a strict JSON schema enforced at generation time — the model cannot hallucinate fields, invent clauses, or return unexpected values
+   - Evidence snippets are verified against the original text; if the quote doesn't exist verbatim, it is replaced with the closest fuzzy match or discarded entirely
-   - The final risk level is the higher of the rule tier and the LLM tier
+   - The final risk level is the higher of the rule engine tier and the LLM tier — the rule engine acts as a floor the LLM cannot undercut
-5. **Aggregation** — A final LLM call synthesizes the overall document summary, key concerns list, and next steps based on all section briefs
+5. **Aggregation** — A final LLM call synthesizes the overall document summary, key concerns list, and next steps based on all section briefs, with the overall risk level fixed by the rule engine as a constraint the model must explain rather than decide
 6. **Real-time progress** — The frontend polls every 2 seconds and shows per-section progress as results arrive

 ## Project Structure